-SchoolFood Staff is responsible for collecting and sorting all waste and recyclable material related to the BIC program.
+OFNS Staff is responsible for collecting and sorting all waste and recyclable material related to the BIC program.
 This includes providing a collection mechanism for the waste (plastic liner or insulated tote), that is used to transport all food service waste from the classroom to the cafeteria.
-Collected materials are sorted in the cafeteria by SchoolFood staff.
-For more information on BIC, as well as roles and responsibilities, visit: schoolfoodnyc.org.
+Collected materials are sorted in the cafeteria by OFNS staff.
+For more information on BIC, as well as roles and responsibilities, visit: schools.nyc.gov/school-life/food.